BukyChimeh/Buky-s-Portfolio/README.md

-# Buky-s- Analytics Portfolio

-## Project 1; Analyzing the relationship between parental income and their ward's academic performance.
+# Project 1; Analyzing the relationship between parental income and their ward's academic performance.

-Overview
+## Overview
 (This is a fictional dataset).
 This data set includes graduation rates from a four-year college with various student factors.